 Most people who exercise regularly do it at the same times on the same days every week.

-One of my first experiences with this was while I was training for triathlons.
+One of my first experiences with scheduling exercise was during triathlon training.

-What happens when you don’t get to practice for your race?
+What happens when you don’t get enough practice for your race?
 You don’t do well in your race.
-At the very least, if you haven’t trained for it, it feels terrible while you’re doing it!
+And it feels terrible while you’re doing it!
 So, why do it at all?

 You might not be training for a race